 What Is Wrongful Death?

-According to 740 Illinois Compiled Statutes 180, wrongful death is:
+According to 740 Illinois Compiled Statutes 180, wrongful death is defined in Illinois as:

 - A death caused by a wrongful act, neglect, or default.